Hagbard-Celin/galileo/Readme.md

 5. Option 1 - Fresh install:
     Unpack "galileo/Basedir.lha" to where you want the program installed.
     Option 2 - Upgrade:
-    Make a copy of the main directory of a previous installation.
-Rename it to "Galileo", and delete the main-exe, all (gfm)modules and the main library.
+    Make a backup of the main directory of a previous installation.
+If upgrading from a GPSoftware version you also need to:
+    - Rename the main directory to "Galileo".
+    - Delete the main program, all modules, and the main library.
+    - Get the "Galileo.info" from "galileo/Basedir.lha" and copy it to the newly renamed "Galileo" directory.

 6. Copy the contents of "Build/Binary/" into the "Galileo" directory at install location.

 7. (Optional) Copy "<install_location>/Galileo/C/LoadGB" to "c:LoadGB".
     Add "Assign Galileo: <install_location>/Galileo/" to "s:User-Startup".